SubspaceNetwork/Python-Plugin-Loader/readme.md

 Python Plugin Loader
 ====================

+If there are changes you want made to this plugin, please open an issue instead of forking.
+The only reason I forked this plugin was because the developers had abandoned it - I, however, am trying to keep it maintained, so there's no need to fork for a feature, unless you're thinking of submitting a pull request.

 The Python Plugin Loader is a plugin loader for Bukkit to load Python plugins via Jython.